webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 happens that `@builtin(position)` has a different meaning in a vertex shader vs a fragment shader.

-In a vertex shader `@builtin(position)` is the output that the GPU needs to draw triangles/lines/points
+In a vertex shader `@builtin(position)` is the output of a coordinate that the GPU uses to draw triangles/lines/points.

 In a fragment shader, `@builtin(position)` is an input.
 It's the pixel coordinate of the pixel that the fragment shader is currently being asked to compute a color for.

-Pixel coordinates are specified by the edges of pixels.
-The values provided to the fragment shader are the coordinates of the center of the pixel
+The values provided *by* the vertex shader are the coordinates of the edges of pixels.
+The values provided *to* the fragment shader are the coordinates of the center of the pixel.

-If the texture we were drawing to was 3x2 pixels in size, these would be the coordinates.
+If the texture we were drawing to was 3x2 pixels in size, these would be the
+coordinates:

 <div class="webgpu_center"><img src="resources/webgpu-pixels.svg" style="width: 500px;"></div>